David Wilks: Background

 David Wilks was born and raised in Lethbridge but after graduating high school he moved to Saskatoon.
-He worked briefly in the potash industry while under-going recruitment process.
+He worked briefly in the potash industry while undergoing recruitment process.
 He attended RCMP Academy in Regina.
 His first assignment as an RCMP officer was to the Terrace detachment in 1980.
 Over his 20-year RCMP career he was subsequently assigned to the detachments in New Aiyansh, Golden, Penticton and Sparwood.
 He retired from the RCMP in 2000 while in Sparwood and bought a family entertainment business called Sparwood Bowl and Billiards Inc. with his wife.

 In the 2002 BC municipal elections Wilks first stood for election.
 He was elected to a three-year term as a Sparwood municipal councillor.
 In the 2005 municipal elections he put his name forward in the mayoral election and successfully defeated the incumbent.
 No one challenged Wilks during the 2008 municipal elections so he was acclaimed to a new 3-year term as mayor.
 Along with being mayor, he was appointed by the Sparwood council to the Board of Directors at the Regional District of East Kootenay.
 Wilks and Sparwood gained national attention in late-December 2008 when an avalanche killed eight men on snowmobiles; Wilks established public trust accounts for the families of the victims and helped organize a memorial service which the Prime Minister attended.
 At the Union of British Columbia Municipalities, Wilks advocated expanding the Meth Watch program to include a registration system to track people to purchase components used in making methamphetamine.
 At the Regional District, Wilks advocated for the provincial government to give the proposed Jumbo Glacier Resort municipal status, removing the responsibility for public consultation and zoning from the Regional District and placing it with the province or a locally elected or appointed council.
 His March 2006 resolution was defeated, with Wilks being the only director to vote in favour.
 Wilks re-introduced the motion in August 2009 and it was approved by the Board, though the province did not take any action.
 In December 2009, the Regional Board elected Wilks to be the chair of the Regional District.